-Over time, scholars have identified Turkey's digital public diplomacy as a guided communication strategy that functions as a secondary tool for promoting a realistic foreign policy.
-Indeed, Turkey's engagement with social media and other online digital mechanisms has increased, especially since the moderate A.K.P. took power.
-However, it's crucial to acknowledge that these tools do not align with the principles of the digital public diplomacy guidelines.
+Turkey's digital public diplomacy is identified as a guided communication strategy that serves as a secondary tool for promoting a realistic foreign policy.
+While engagement with social media and other online digital mechanisms has increased in Turkey, particularly since the moderate A.K.P. took power, it is important to recognize that these tools are not aligned with the principles of the digital public diplomacy guidelines.
 In this context, Turkish officials and other Turkish institutions perceive the adoption of X as a deficit due to a persistent lack of participatory democracy over time.